bevzzz/audioslave/README.md

 A number of options can be specified to customize your experience :
 - **Min volume**: set the volume that should be set at "peak activity"
 - **Average CPM** (characters-per-minute): make sure the volume changes relative to your typing speed
 - **Window** and **interval**: current typing speed is calculated as an average of the last N observation.
 How many observations should be taken into account and how often should the typing speed be measured?

+Explore the available options with `audioslave --help`!

 ## Contributing
 Contributions are welcome!